German revolutions of 1848–1849: The Rhineland or Rhenish Prussia

 On 9 May 1849, uprisings occurred in the Rhenish towns of Elberfeld, Düsseldorf, Iserlohn and Solingen.
 The uprising in Düsseldorf was suppressed the following day on 10 May 1849.
 In the town of Elberfeld, the uprising showed strength and persistence, as 15,000 workers took to the streets and erected barricades; they confronted the Prussian troops sent to suppress the unrest and to collect a quota of Landwehr conscripts.
 In the end, the troops collected only about 40 conscripts from Elberfeld.
 A Committee of Public Safety was formed in the town, to organize the citizens in revolt.
 Members of the Committee included Karl Nickolaus Riotte, a democrat and a lawyer in Elberfeld; Ernst Hermann Höchster, another lawyer and democrat, elected as chairman of the Committee, and Alexis Heintzmann, a lawyer and a liberal who was also the public prosecutor in Elberfeld.
 Members of the Palatinate provisional government included Nikolaus Schmitt, serving as Minister of the Interior, and Theodor Ludwig Greiner.
-Karl Hecker, Franz Heinrch Zitz and Ludwig Blenker were among the other of the leaders of the Elberfeld uprising.
+Karl Hecker, Franz Heinrich Zitz and Ludwig Blenker were among the other of the leaders of the Elberfeld uprising.

 The members of the Committee for Public Safety could not agree on a common plan, let alone control the various groups taking part in the uprising.
 The awakened working classes were pursuing their goals with single-minded determination.
 Citizen-military forces (paramilitary) organized to support the uprising.
 Military leaders of these forces included August Willich and Feliks Trociński and Captain Christian Zinn.
 On 17 May through 18, 1849, a group of workers and democrats from Trier and neighboring townships stormed the arsenal at Prüm to obtain arms for the insurgents.
 Workers from Solingen stormed the arsenal at Gräfrath and obtained arms and cartridges for the insurgents.
 (As noted above under the heading on "The Palatinate") Frederick Engels was active in the uprising in Elberfeld from 11 May 1849 until the end of the revolt.
 On 10 May 1849, he was in Solingen and making his way toward Elberfeld.
 He obtained two cases of cartridges from the arsenal at Gräfrath and carried them to Elberfeld.

 The upper bourgeoisie were frightened by the armed working classes taking to the streets.
 They began to separate themselves from the movement for constitutional reform and the Committee of Public Safety, describing the leaders as bloodthirsty terrorists.
 Leaders of the Committee, who were mostly petty bourgeoisie, were starting to vacillate.
 Rather than working to organize and direct the various factions of protests, they began to draw back from the revolutionary movement, especially the destruction of property.
 The Committee of Public Safety tried to calm the reformist movement and quell the demonstrations.